sherpa/sherpa/README.md

 These dependencies are required to build `XSPEC` itself, so they are assumed to be present on the system where you want to build Sherpa with `XSPEC` support.

-First, download the Sherpa source tar ball or get the source code from GitHub:
+First, download the Sherpa source tarball or get the source code from GitHub:

     $ git clone https://github.com/sherpa/sherpa.git
     $ cd sherpa